-Adult Supervision at Park
+Adult Supervision at the Park Theatre

 Whether it is fortuitous that this thought provoking play coincides with the annual month dedicated to Black History or not, the timing could not be more perfect.

 It is midnight on the eve of the 2008 US elections, and four loosely connected women have gathered in a room of minimalistic décor to cheer on the appointment of America’s first black president.
 The group takes the stage, each member bearing the weight of a different circumstance reflected throughout modern-day society.

 Firstly, there is intimidating Natasha (Susannah Doyle), faultlessly representing the contemporary Madonna: having recently adopted two Ethiopian children, Natasha is striving to save the world one orphan at a time.
 Mo (Amy Robbins) is a force to be reckoned with: married to a black man with mixed-race children, she considers herself an “interloper,” looked down upon by others like a slave-driver.
 Angela (Jacqueline Boatswain) is the opposite of Mo: having married a white man, Angela constantly faces the accusing questions of her peers – “was a black man not good enough for you?”
 Harbouring secrets of her own, as well as an unborn child, Angela is suspicious of Natasha’s apparent goodwill.
 Lastly, there is Izzy (Olivia Poulet): dizzy, fizzy, easy to get in a tizzy, Izzy represents a quintessential white mum with one failed marriage under her belt, and an uphill struggle to fit in with the ever-changing multicultural diversity surrounding her.